What Is Tennis Elbow?

-Is Deep Heat Good for Tennis Elbow?
+Is Deep Heat Good?

 Deep Heat works in a similar way to applying a hot compress.
 If you’re dealing with long-term pain, this can be a good solution.
 Keep in mind, however, that it’s not right for everyone.
 Chat with your medical specialists before starting a regular routine at homecare.

-Is Tiger Balm Good for Tennis Elbow?
+Is Tiger Balm Suitable?

 Like Deep Heat, products like Tiger Balm can help to warm up the area in a similar way to a hot compress.
 This can be great for occasional pain but it’s important not to overuse it.
-If the pain persists, it’s time to see a specialist to find other solutions.
+If the pain persists, it’s time to see an elbow specialist to find other solutions.

 Nerve compression syndromes, also called entrapment neuropathies, happen when your nerves get squeezed or compressed.
 This causes pain, numbness, tingling and weakness along the length of the affected nerve.
 Nerve…Read More